 If you're seriously considering baldness, you're wondering about hairstyles for balding men.
 We're only going to focus on completely clean baldness today.

-You have a lot of hair on your head.
-You can’t just throw a razor at it and expect good results.
-Instead, you want to trim your hair first.
-Get it as short as possible with a men’s electric trimmer.
 From there, you can shave.
 Electric razors are going to be easier to use.
 Your head is lumpier than you probably realize, so the electric razor will be less likely to cut you — at least until you get used to shaving.

 Dry skin doesn't do well with shaving.
 The best way to moisturize your scalp is with shampoo/conditioner.
 If you use a moisturizing conditioner before shaving time, you'll have a gentle, moist scalp that can handle the process.